Our passion is Wilderness

-The European Wilderness Society is the only Pan-European, wilderness and environmental advocacy non-profit organization with a dedicated multi-cultural and very experienced professional team of wilderness and wildlife specialists, nature conservationists, researchers and scientists, tourism experts, marketing and business professionals, legal advisors and wilderness advocates whose mission is to:
+Based on more than 20 years of Wilderness experience by our founders, the European Wilderness Society is the only Pan-European, Wilderness and environmental advocacy non-profit, non-government organisation.
+It has a dedicated multi-cultural and experienced team of Wilderness and wildlife specialists, nature conservationists, researchers and scientists, tourism experts, marketing and business professionals, legal advisors and Wilderness advocates, whose mission is to:

-We identify wild areas, old growth forest and wilderness with the help of local environmental organizations, governmental institutions and in direct contact with protected area managers.
+We identify wild areas, old growth forest and Wilderness with the help of local environmental organisations, governmental institutions and protected area management.

-We designate these areas using the European Wilderness Quality Standard and Audit System (EWQA).
-The EWQA is based upon years of experience auditing, reviewing and consulting wilderness areas across Europe.
-Already 16 areas have undergone the detailed analysis of the EWQA and its predecessor auditing system managed by our team members.
-We also partner with local organization in the protection process of really valuable wilderness using financial mechanism like leasing or purchasing property.
+We designate these areas using the European Wilderness Quality Standard and Audit System.
+The European Wilderness Quality Standard and Audit System is based upon years of experience auditing, reviewing and consulting Wilderness areas across Europe.
+All areas in the European Wilderness Network have undergone the detailed analysis of the European Wilderness Quality Standard and Audit System and its predecessor auditing system managed by our team members.
+We also partner with local organisations in the protection process of valuable Wilderness, using financial mechanism such as leasing or purchasing property.

-We assist in the management process of these areas by proving management capacity building training programs in our European Wilderness Academy and by hosting conferences like the European Wilderness Days.
-We also evaluate the management effectiveness and offer specialized consulting addressing the specific needs of an area or its management team.
+We assist in the Wilderness Stewardship Planning process of these areas by providing stewardship capacity building training programs in our European Wilderness Academy, and by hosting conferences such as the European Wilderness Days.
+We also evaluate the stewardship effectiveness and offer specialised consulting addressing the specific needs of an area or its stewardship team.

-- publishing of a quarterly European Wilderness Journal in both a printed version and as an Ebook being mailed to more than 500 European Wilderness Advocates, Politicians and government employees.
+- publishing the European Wilderness Journal in both a printed version and as an Ebook, being mailed to European Wilderness Advocates, politicians and government employees.

 - an extensive social media presence with almost daily updates.

 - Our website is a one-stop-shop for information about the European Wilderness.
-If you would like to be kept up to date on the status of European Wilderness please register for our European Wilderness Newsletter or follow us on FB, and Twitter, or join our open Linkedin group!
+If you would like to be kept up to date on the status of European Wilderness please register for our European Wilderness Newsletter, or follow us on Facebook, and Twitter, or join our open LinkedIn group!

 Educating the next generation

 In addition to the regular communication strategy, a special focus lies on educational programs aimed at the next generations.
-We develop together with protected areas school programs, outdoor experience wilderness camps, produce school magazine and visit schools.
+We develop together with schools, protected areas programs, outdoor Wilderness camps and school magazines.
+We also visit schools.

-To fulfill its mission and to achieve its objectives, the European Wilderness Society maintains strategic partnerships with some of the best nature conservation organizations of the world.
-Including:
+To fulfil its mission and to achieve its objectives, the European Wilderness Society maintains strategic partnerships with some of the best global nature conservation organisations.